Where are your shelters located?

 When can I adopt a pet?

-The Lost Dogs’ Home adoption program operates seven days a week from the North Melbourne and Campaspe shelters.
+The Lost Dogs’ Home adoption program operates six days a week from the North Melbourne and Cranbourne shelters.
 Please see our opening hours for more information.

-What programs do you offer at The Lost Dogs’ Home?
+What programs and services do you offer at The Lost Dogs’ Home?

-We operate a number of proactive and positive programs, not only for the animals in our care but also for members of the community.
+We operate a number of proactive and pawsitive programs, not only for the animals in our care but also for members of the community.
 These include:

 - National Pet Register, an Australia-wide pet microchip registry which offers free pet identification tags, discount microchipping and a 24 hour call centre